jwebster2469/ChatGPT-store/README.md

 #

-*The 84 most popular GPTs, according to OpenAI, are sorted into 7 categories and listed in the [GPT Store](https://chat.openai.com/gpts).*
+*The 84 most popular GPTs, according to OpenAI, are sorted into 7 categories and are listed in the [GPT Store](https://chat.openai.com/gpts).*

 ***
 ***